Neo23x0/Fnord/README.md

 By using the `--yara` flag, Fnord generates an experimental YARA rule.
 During YARA rule creation it will calculate a score based in the length of the sequence and the number of occurrences (length * occurrences).
 It will then process each sequences by removing all non-letter characters and comparing them with a list of keywords (case-insensitive) to detect sequences that are more interesting than others.
 Before writing each string to the rule Fnord calculates a Levenshtein distance and skips sequences that are too similar to sequences that have already been integrated in the rule.

+## Status

+[Experimental] Fnord was created a few days ago and I have tested it with a handful of samples.
+My guess is that I'll adjust the defaults in the coming weeks and add some more keywords, filters, scoring options.

 ## Usage

 ```